qbeslab/atlantic-signatures/docs/source/usage.rst

 Everyday Usage
 ==============

+.. todo:: Section on how to make code changes and deploy them.

+.. todo:: How to push commits to GitHub (GH authentication)

 Note that in these instructions, "Host" refers to the lab desktop computer, and "Client" refers to the Raspberry Pi in use.